 Recently, several radio show hosts have broached the idea that America is being "Zombified" by various parties.
 One of the biggest sellers of this concept makes continual references to the 1986 movie, The Serpent and the Rainbow.
-This Wes Craven film gave us a vivid picture of the work of various Haitian shamans and bokurs, practitioners of an animistic science our media insists upon calling Voodoo.
+This Wes Craven film gave us a vivid picture of the work of various Haitian shamans and bokors, practitioners of an animistic science our media insists upon calling "Voodoo."
 In this movie, a corrupt policeman used the dark side of the Voudon religion to strip the souls from human bodies, effectively rendering them to be Zombies (once again, a Hollywood change, as the term should be spelled Zombi).
 It was only after the hero destroyed the containing vessels that the Zombis could return to a normal life.
-It is unfortunate that the people promoting the Zombification concept did not trouble themselves to purchase a copy of Dr. Wade Davis' book by the same name.
+It is unfortunate that the people promoting the Zombification concept did not trouble themselves to purchase a copy of The Serpent and the Rainbow: A Harvard Scientist's Astonishing Journey into the Secret Societies of Haitian Voodoo, Zombis, and Magic.
 It would have enlightened them considerably.

-Dr. Davis explained in his book about the work of Dr. Nathan Kline, a well-known Psychiatrist and the pioneer of a field now known as psychopharmacology (p.
+Dr. Davis explained in his book about the work of Dr. Nathan Kline (a well-known winner of the Lasker Prize), Psychiatrist and the pioneer of a field now known as psychopharmacology (p.
 22).
-Dr. Kline was one of the first to theorize that many psychotic illnesses were nothing more than chemical imbalances in the brain that could be treated with medication.
+Dr. Kline was one of the first to theorize that many psychotic illnesses were nothing more than "chemical imbalances in the brain that could be treated with medication."
 The first of his discoveries was a substance called reserpine, refined from the Indian snakeroot.
 It has been used in Vedic medicine for centuries.
 A 1954 issue of Time Magazine claims that Ghandi took it every day to calm his nerves.
 While reserpine is rarely used today in psychiatric medicine, other similar medications are.
 Dr. Kline's approach was not universally accepted in his field.
 Some of his critics called the bag ladies of New York, "Kline's babies."
 Despite these objections, Dr. Kline was considered by his peers to one of the greatest psychiatrists in American History.
 After he died, the Rockland Research Institute in Orangeburg, New York was renamed the Nathan S. Kline Institute for Psychiatric Research in his honor.

-Every time a doctor prescribes a psychotropic drug; that tranquilizing drug deadens the brain activity, When that happens, the doctor has effectively begun the zombification process.
+Every time a doctor prescribes a psychotropic drug; that tranquilizing drug deadens the level of brain activity in that person.
+When that happens, the doctor has effectively begun the zombification process.
 While most people do not feel like they are being tranquilized when they take these drugs, countless medical studies have documented how these psychotropic drugs, just like alcohol, slow down a subject's ability to react in certain situations.
 Other researchers have found even more profound side-effects.

 Expose someone to psychotropic drugs over time and the person becomes effectively zombified.
 They lose their ability to make decisions, think through problems, and have normal feelings.
 In many ways, they are having their souls extracted from them medically.
 At that point, they become easily manipulated by others and often forced into bad situations.